Social Justice in the Digital Economy: Summer Webinar Series

 Imagination and storytelling are the basis of all social transformations and social movements.
 They help us visualise, enact and share the kind of futures we wish to shape up together.
 What stories and what futures do we need to imagine now more than ever?

-He will be joined by director and playwright Sarah Naomi Lee, thinking playfully about academic ideas using cartoon illustration and Sci Fi writer Al Robertson, reading a sci-fi story written to reflect thoughts and conversations heard during Not-Equal Summer webinars events.
+He was joined by director and playwright Sarah Naomi Lee, who has been thinking playfully about academic ideas using cartoon illustration and Sci Fi writer Al Robertson, reading a sci-fi story written to reflect thoughts and conversations heard during Not-Equal Summer webinars events.

 - Dr Carl Di Salvo, Georgia Institute of Technology, ‘Experimentation and Imagination’